Tiffany van Soest: Second super bantamweight title reign

 van Soest faced Sofia Olofsson at Glory 55: New York on July 20, 2018.
 She won the fight by split decision.
 This victory earned van Soest to face Anissa Meksen in a rematch for the Glory Women's Super Bantamweight Championship at Glory 64: Strasbourg on March 9, 2019.
 Meksen won the fight by split decision.

 Despite having lost to Anissa Meksen twice, the close nature of their second meeting was enough for Glory to book a trilogy match at Glory 71: Chicago on November 22, 2019. van Soest regained the title after winning the fight by unanimous decision, with scores of 48–47, 48–47, 49–46. van Soest made the first defense of her second reign against Aline Pereira at Glory 77: Rotterdam on January 30, 2021.
 She won the fight by unanimous decision. van Soest made her second title defense against Manazo Kobayashi at Glory 80 on March 19, 2022.
 She won the fight by a fifth-round technical knockout. van Soest was booked to make her third title defense against the WAKO-Pro World 56 kg champion Sarah Moussaddak at Glory: Collision 4 on October 8, 2022.
 She retained the title by a controversial unanimous decision.

+van Soest made her fourth and final Glory Women's Super Bantamweight title defense in a re-match against Sarah Moussaddak at Glory 88 on September 9, 2023, this time winning by knockout in the second round.
+During the post-fight interviews, van Soest confirmed her previous announcement that this was her last fight, as she was retiring from combat sports.